Last updated 10 June 2022

 Defamation proceedings can either be heard in the District or Supreme Court.
 If the damages being claimed are less than $750 000 then the proceedings should be commenced in the District Court (s 68 District Court of Queensland Act 1967 (Qld)).
 Proceedings are commenced with a claim and a statement of claim filed at the court registry.
 If you receive a claim and a statement of claim, you need to seek legal advice.
 A defence to the claim must be filed and served within 28 days of the claim and statement of claim being served upon you.

 The role of jury and judicial officers

 Either party in defamation proceedings in the Supreme Court or District Court may elect to have the proceedings determined by a jury, unless the court orders otherwise.
-This may occur if the trial requires prolonged examination of records or involves technical, scientific or other issues that cannot be conveniently considered and resolved by a jury (s 21 Defamation Act 2005 (Qld) (Defamation Act)).

 It is a question for the jury whether the truth of an imputation is substantially made out.